 - 15.3.1 Any new Automated Pharmacy System must be presented to the Board for approval prior to installation in the State.
-The presentation shall focus on patient safety and shall include how the technology functions and its quality control features. - 15.3.2 The Board may approve the Automated Pharmacy System pending an inspection of the first installation within the State. - 15.3.3 The Board will maintain a list of currently approved automated systems. - 15.3.4 To ensure that changes in automation technology are reflected, a repeat presentation will be made to the Board if there is a substantive change in the technology. - 15.3.5 A pharmacy wishing to install an Automated Pharmacy System previously approved by the Board will provide the Board with prior written notice of the installation or substantive changes of automated pharmacy systems.
-Such notice must include, but is not limited to: - 15.3.5.1 The name and address of the pharmacy; and the location of the automated equipment;

-- 15.3.5.2 Anticipated go-live date; - 15.3.5.3 The identification of the responsible pharmacist; - 15.3.5.4 Written policies and procedures for system operations that address at a minimum:

-15.3.5.4.1 System operation, including access to and limits on access (e.g., security levels) to the Automated Pharmacy System that comply with State and Federal regulations;

-15.3.5.4.2 Prevention of unauthorized access:

-15.3.5.4.3 Maintenance of patient confidentiality;

-15.3.5.4.4 Quality assurance procedures;

-15.3.5.4.5 Procedures that will be followed if the automated dispensing system is unavailable at any time; and

-15.3.5.4.6 Record keeping procedures.

-15.4 Duties and Responsibilities of the Permit Holder

-15.4.1 The Permit Holder has the following responsibilities:

-15.4.1.1 Notifying the Board prior to the installation or removal of an approved Automated Pharmacy System.
+The presentation shall focus on patient safety and shall include how the technology functions and its quality control features. - 15.3.2 The Board may approve the Automated Pharmacy System pending an inspection of the first installation within the State. - 15.3.3 The Board will maintain a list of currently approved automated systems including the make and model. - 15.3.4 To ensure that changes in automation technology are reflected the Board will be notified of any updates, a repeat presentation will shall be made to the Board if there is a substantive change in the technology. - 15.3.5 A pharmacy wishing to install an Automated Pharmacy System previously approved by the Board will provide the Board will prior written notice of the installation or substantive changes of automated pharmacy systems.
+This written notification shall be readily retrieveable upon inspection.
+Such notice must include, but is not limited to: - 15.3.5.1 The name and address of the pharmacy; and the location of the automated equipment; - 15.3.5.2 Anticipated go-live date; - 15.3.5.3 The identification of the responsible pharmacist; - 15.3.5.4 Written policies and procedures for system operations that address at a minimum accessibility and quality assurance unless already on file with the Board. - 15.3.5.4.1 System operation, including access to and limits on access (e.g., security levels) to the Automated Pharmacy System that comply with State and Federal regulations; - 15.3.5.4.2 Prevention of unauthorized access; - 15.3.5.4.3 Maintenance of patient confidentiality; - 15.3.5.4.4 Quality assurance procedures; - 15.3.5.4.5 Procedures that will be followed if the automated dispensing system is unavailable at any time; and - 15.3.5.4.6 Record keeping procedures. - 15.4 Duties and Responsibilities of the Permit Holder - 15.4.1 The Permit Holder has the following responsibilities: - 15.4.1.1 Notifying the Board in writing prior to the installation or removal of an approved Automated Pharmacy System.